Harley 45 Engine Teardown and Inspection

 Text and Pictures by Mark Trotta

-Purchased as "parts only, non-running", this Harley 45 flathead engine was locked solid - no flywheel movement at all.
-But the VIN number was unmolested and belly numbers matched.
-If the motor came apart cleanly and without damage, it would be worth the effort.
+Purchased as "parts only, non-running", this Harley 45 flathead engine was locked solid with no flywheel movement at all.
+But the VIN number was unmolested and belly numbers matched, so if it came apart cleanly and without damage, it would be worth the effort.

 After removing the Military-style breather tube, I scrounged up a plastic tub that the motor would fit into, and filled it with four gallons of automotive engine oil.